philippebarbosa/mountCSS/README.md

 Start by customizing the `_variables.scss` and extend the structure depending on your project.

 **Please note that the whole library is unprefixed, you'll need to use autoprefixr or postcss to provide the prefix on the compiled version**

+# Frontend starter
+---

+To quickly start to work, I added a small structure structure (index.html, js folders, gulpfile workflow), to quickly start to code your website. a

 # Structure
 ---